It is very difficult to the untrained eye to identify melanomas and skin cancers because they can come in many different shapes and sizes.

 Sun protective clothing, sun hats and sun glasses are recommended to provide your skin with adequate protection against the sun.

 Solbari Sun Protection offers an award-winning range of UPF 50+ sun protective clothing, broad brim sun hats, UV arm sleeves and sun block umbrellas.
+A UPF50+ is the highest available sun protective rating in the world, blocking at least 98% of UV rays.

 You can find out more about Solbari's certified UPF50+ sun protective range by clicking the blue links below: